Selective Writing

 • Eat a good breakfast (protein and complex carbs, not sugar)

-• Remind your child: read every question carefully, plan before writing, check answers if time allows
+• Remind your child: read every question carefully, plan before writing, use the flagging tool for questions they want to revisit, and check answers if time allows

 • After the test: celebrate the effort, regardless of how they feel it went